 Political activist, wife, mother to two home-schooled young men (now graduated — yay!)

-In her spare time, she is the Lexington KY chapter leader for the Weston A. Price Foundation and administrator of the Kentucky Food Buying Club.
-As her children have grown, she’s become a relentless food freedom and property rights activist, lobbying in Frankfort during the legislative session for FarmFoodFreedomKY.org.
+As her children have grown, she’s become a relentless food freedom, property rights activist, lobbying in Frankfort during the legislative session and writing about it for KyFreePress.com.
 Sally can be reached via email here.
-You can keep up with the shenanigans here.

 Sally’s 15 minutes of fame involves her letter to the Southern Poverty Law Center.
 She has yet to receive a badge.
 Or a response.